ralna/hmat_lib/docs/source/theory/hodlr_theory.rst

 matrix :math:`H` by first dividing :math:`D` into 4 blocks:

 .. image:: img/convert.svg
+   :alt: Visual representation of the conversion of a dense matrix into the
+         HODLR format.
+Shows a dense matrix as a filled square being turned into HODLR matrix, a square with the top left and bottom right quarters filled.

 The two blocks on the diagonal are then stored as dense matrices while the two *off-diagonal* blocks are compressed and stored as *low-rank* matrices: